amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 47 - The sourceSize and source of the image has been set variables.
-So now, whenver the values of the variables get changes source and the sourceSize will also change.*
+*Snippet 47 - The `sourceSize` and `source` of the `Image` has been set to other properties.
+So now, whenever the values of these properties change, `source` and the `sourceSize` will also change.*

-Now run it again, and pass in an image as a parameter
+Now run it again, and pass in an image filepath as a parameter

 ```shell
 >>> python main.py "C:\Users\workgroup\Pictures\Saved Pictures\pexels-pixabay-33109.jpg"
 ```

-Now you should be able to see the image, using the right aspect ratio, and the title also showing in the custom title bar.
+Now you should be able to see the image with the right aspect ratio, and the title also showing in the custom title bar.

 ![](D:\GitHub\Articulae\mds\images\new_image.PNG)

-Let us add functionality for the nav buttons.
+Let us now add functionality for the nav buttons.
 They are supposed to navigate to the other image files in the current folder.
 But the buttons are to be visible only when there are more images that hasn't been shown, based on the indexing of the images in the current folder.

-Lets control their visibility based on their current index.
+Let us control their visibility of the button based on their current index.
 Then they should call for an image to be shown at the next or previous index.

 > components/IndividualView.qml